FranzTutao/DeArrowForRSS/README.md

 ### Notes:

 - Brings DeArrow to RSS
-- Works with invidious and youtube feeds
+- Works with invidious and YouTube feeds
 - not tested in actual feed reader

 ### How?